tildearrow/kwin-lowlatency/unredirect.md

 - **Surface item has no pixmap.**: the window exists, but its surface item contains nothing.
 - **Position of surface item is not (0, 0).**: the window exists and is full-screen, but its contents do not actually cover the entire screen.
 - **Window is not opaque.**: the window exists, is full-screen and its contents cover the entire screen, but it is transparent or has the potential to be.
+- **Window rule prevents it.**: the "Allow unredirection/direct scanout" rule is present for that window and is set to force no.
 - **Window not visible, toplevel not on output and/or not opaque.**: the window may be minimized and/or is transparent.
 - **Scanning (nil)**: nothing to unredirect.
 - **Scanning 0x?????????????**: there is a window being unredirected. the random number is a pointer to the surface item of aforementioned window.